 How to change the keyboard

-When you first set up your new Huawei P20 or P20 Pro, one of the first things you may notice is the pre-installed SwiftKey keyboard.
+When you set up your new Huawei P20 or P20 Pro, one of the first things you may notice is the pre-installed SwiftKey keyboard.
 If you’re not a fan, it’s easy to change it to another keyboard app.
 For example, if you would rather use Google’s Gboard, download the app from the Google Play Store.
 Once installed, head over to Settings > System > Language & Input > Default keyboard.
-You will get a prompt to choose from a list of installed keyboards — choose the app you want to use.
-In this settings page that you can customize the keyboard even further to your liking.
+You will get a prompt to choose from a list of installed keyboards — choose the one you want to use.
+This settings page has options to customize the keyboard even further if you choose.

 How to set up Face Unlock

 Facial authentication features on Android devices are often not as secure as Face ID on Apple’s iPhone X, and the same rings true with the Huawei P20 and P20 Pro.
 You cannot use Face Unlock to access secure services like banking apps — it’s purely a convenient way to quickly unlock your phone from the lock screen.
 If you didn’t configure Face Unlock when you first set up your device, simply go to Settings > Security & privacy > Face unlock.
 You either need to enter your existing PIN or set one up to use Face Unlock.
 You then see the Enroll face screen that provides details about the functionality.
 Tap Continue > Allow.
 You will see a round viewfinder screen appear — make sure your face is centered and in good light, and the phone will register your face.
 You can then choose how you want Face Unlock to work.
 Direct unlock will automatically scan for your face and unlock the phone when the screen turns on, and Slide to unlock will require you to slide the screen to head to the home screen after the phone registers your face.
 You can also require lock screen notification content to be hidden until your face has been scanned.